Creating a prosperous economy by enabling the production of diverse high quality food

 BCI is an important link in a sophisticated value chain which produces a wide range of foods for both domestic consumption and international export.
 Reliable irrigation creates positive economic impact through increased production, increased quality, and the economic multiplier of increased employment and the downstream processing of food.

 The chart below outlines the primary land use of BCI irrigators.

 Click to enlarge

 Mid Canterbury has long been the powerhouse of arable food and seed production.
-High quality soils, climate, technical expertise, processing infrastructure, and water ensure that the food and seed production meets the stringent quality standards of the wide ranging markets.
+High quality soils, climate, technical expertise, processing infrastructure, and water ensure that the food and seed production meets the stringent quality standards of wide ranging markets.

 A traditional double cropping rotation is employed by many farmers in the district, with a focus on autumn feed crops for winter fattening of trading lambs and cattle, and the wintering of seasonally milked dairy cows.